-In the control arm, after agreeing to being placed on the waiting list for 12 months, nine participants had improvements carried out during the study.
-Some of these were due to homes being in the catchment area for council heating upgrade schemes, whereas others were due to participants taking independent action.
-Ethical approval had been given for the study on the condition that all participants were given information on how to access home improvement support.
+In the control arm, after agreeing to being placed on the waiting list for 12 months, 9 participants had improvements carried out during the study.
+Some of these were due to homes being in the catchment area for council heating upgrade schemes while others were due to participants taking independent action.
+Ethical approval had been given for the study on condition that all participants were given information on how to access home improvement support.

 Homes of patients where energy efficiency action was achieved differed from those who did not want action, or who initially agreed to action and then changed their minds.
-They had lower baseline NHER (4.8 versus 5.6, p=0.03) and fewer baseline hours of warmth above 21°C in living rooms in the monitored week (48 h versus 69 h, p=0.03).
+They had lower baseline NHER (4.8 vs 5.6, p=0.03) and fewer baseline hours of warmth above 21° C in living rooms in the monitored week (48 hours vs 69 hours, p=0.03).